adityavs/jolt-server/README.md

 - `--key` - sets the SSL private key to use for https.
 - `--cert` - sets the SSL certificate to use for https.

+API Only Options:
+- `handler` - sets a callback for handling request yourself.

 ---

 ## JavaScript Usage